 - Rattan(Wicker): It is very durable when especially woven and is faces a slow wear and tear.
 Since rattan is a member of the palm family, it grows much more rapidly than wood (much like bamboo).

 Sustainable wood furniture is used to describe furniture made from reclaimed wood( from existing furniture and/or wood) or wood made using environmentally friendly manufacturing processes such as sustainable wood.
-The furniture made from sustainable wood is beautiful, exotic, durable and long lasting.
+The furniture made from sustainable wood is beautiful, exotic, durable and long lasting and can be a great cheap home improvement.

 Examples of sustainable wood furniture would be: